 Disciplinary action may be taken in respect of any breach of discipline:

-On Guild and/or University premises; Whilst on Guild and/or University premises or at a Guild event; Whilst representing the Guild at any event of any kind and wherever held.
+On Guild and/or University premises; Whilst at a Guild event; Whilst representing the Guild at any event of any kind and wherever held; Which may adversely affect the reputation of the Guild (whether or not such breach occurs in the course of the employees work for the Guild, on Guild/University premises, at a Guild event, or whilst representing the Guild).

 A breach of discipline means (but is not limited to) an act that could be deemed to constitute misconduct or gross misconduct, as detailed above.

 The Trustee Broad shall annually appoint a Supervising Trustee to oversee procedures relating to the misconduct of full time officers.
 The Supervising Trustee shall annually report to the Trustee Board on any matters dealt with.